XIOTX/baekon-app/.same/deployment-fixes.md

 - [x] Configured Next.js for standalone builds
 - [x] Created health check endpoint (/api/health)
 - [x] Created comprehensive deployment guide
-- [ ] Test final build locally
+- [x] Test final build locally - BUILD SUCCESSFUL ✅
-- [ ] Commit and push all fixes to GitHub
+- [x] Commit and push all fixes to GitHub - PUSHED TO BRANCH ✅
 - [ ] Deploy to Railway

+## Branch Created: `railway-deployment-fixes-20250607-165012`
+All deployment fixes have been committed and pushed to this branch.